RayChu92/uclamath204/content/syllabus_docs/_index.md

 Starting in week 2, you will have a **weekly** **quiz** during the first 10 minutes of the course on Mondays.

 You will also be randomly assigned into homework groups of 3 or 4 biweekly.
 There will be weekly homework due on the following Wednesday at the end of class.
 Each group submits **one** homework assignment.
-I will send an email about the grou pairings.
+I will send an email about the group pairings.

 There will also be **one** **four** **hour** proctored **exam** during the quarter during week 5.
 This is done to replicate the qualification exam test setting.